hcoco1/Career-Simulation-2/steps/introduction.md

-By: Jordan Burge, Samuel Ajiboye, Zachary Boner and Ivan Arias

 ## Introduction

 This runbook outlines guidelines to assist new hires in integrating new systems and users into the given network infrastructure.
 It includes setting up a machine for new hires, ensuring that security and function increase at every hierarchy, and providing the proper administrative rights and network settings needed by the new employees for their roles.